SCM-NV/pyZacros/doc/source/examples/COPt111.rst

     +- State 3: COPt36 local minimum @ -7.62381952 Hartree (found 1 times, results on State-3_MIN)
        Prefactors: 8.051E+06:2.446E+15

+From this output information, we can see that the calculation took less than a minute (lines 1-5) and that the obtained energy landscape contains three local minima (lines 8-10), two transition states (lines 11-18), and one fragmented state (lines 21-27).
+Notice there is more information available there, like absolute energies, the connections between local minima and transition states, and preexponential factors.
+To get a more amicable and interactive visualization of the energy landscape, you can use our amsmovie tool by executing the following command:

 .. code-block:: none

    $ amsmovie plams_workdir/CO_ads+Pt111/ams.rkf